Arctic Animal Crafts For Kids

 How to make this poster:

-1. Print out the Picture or use another picture, and glue it to cardboard.
-(This picture is available to members only.)
+1. Print out the picture or use another picture, and glue it to cardboard.

 2. Glue foam snowflakes around the edge of the picture.